Welcome! You have reached the little online universe of Andreas Melcher.

-Last year I wrote notes when I watched youtube videos so my coworkers can understand faster watching the same videos.
+2016 I wrote notes when I watched youtube videos so my coworkers can understand the content of the video faster.
 The idea was: whoever watches a video first can help the others by marking chapters and important parts.

 I realized that it also helps me remembering the content and of course I find again everything very fast if I want to re-watch a specific part of a video.